danfuzz/samizdat/doc/samizdat-0.md

   lists are identical, then the result is the comparison of corresponding lists of values, in key order.

-* Any given uniqlet never compares as equal to anything but itself.
-  Any two uniqlets have a consistent and transitive &mdash; but otherwise arbitrary &mdash; ordering.
+* Any given uniqlet never compares as identical to anything but itself.
+Any two uniqlets have a consistent, transitive, and commutative &mdash; but otherwise arbitrary &mdash; ordering.

 * Highlets compare by type as primary, and value as secondary.
   With types equal, a highlets without a value order earlier than